AlexMercedCoder/merced-spinup/readme.md

 npx merced-spinup react myproject
 ```

+default template if not specified: mercedui

+default folder name if not specified: myproject

 After spining up a project, cd into the folder and run npm install, then remove the existing git repository or origin remote.

 ## AVAILABLE TEMPLATES